lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 A common place for storing tokens—which should be considered insecure—is JavaScript’s [`Web Storage API`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), which includes `localStorage` and `sessionStorage`.

 The benefits of these are that they're purely JavaScript and allow you to store up to 5MB of data.
-The data is string data only, has no logic or state, but it can be serialized along with it’s context (i.e. a JSON object).
+The data can be stored as string data only.
+Therefore it has no logic or state.
+But it can be serialized along with its context (i.e. as JSON object).
 With `localStorage`, storage persists on that domain until such time as it's deleted by the user or the site.
 This is unlike `sessionStorage` only in that `sessionStorage` persists data limited to the length of that browsing session.

 The problem with `Web Storage` is that it assumes anyone who can access it, also has permission to access it.
 This is because it’s only accessible by JavaScript and based on the current origin or domain.
 This also means it’s vulnerable to XSS attacks.
 Especially so because it's stored in such a readily available format.
 For example, running the JavaScript below in your browser console will loop over every item in your `localStorage` and output the keys **and the values**.